genesiscommunitysuccess/docs/docs/01_getting-started/02_quick-start/08_run-the-application-docker.md

     - docker
 ---

-Before you follow the instructions on this page, make sure you have sucessfuly installed [genesis plugin](../../../server/tooling/intellij-plugin/).
+Before you follow the instructions on this page, make sure you have sucessfully installed [genesis plugin](../../../server/tooling/intellij-plugin/).

 ## Building and composing Docker images